Tifarahani/Pewlett-Hackard-Analysis/README.md

 <i>Figure 2: Table with the employee’s data that are retirement-ready</i>
 </p>

-**The list of retiring employees without duplicates**

-The query has one drawback.
-It contains all the titles that employees acquired while working at Pewlett-Hackard over the years.
-This resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.
+**The list of retiring employees without any duplicates** As this list contains all the titles that employees acquired while working at Pewlett-Hackard over the years,which resulted in duplicates, some employees appear two times or more; therefore, the number of retiring employees (133,776) is huge and incorrect.

 -	The table includes employee number, first name, last name, title, from-date and to-date.
 -	The query returns 90,398 rows.